erco77/mailrecv/README.md

     THIS IS CURRENTLY A WORK IN PROGRESS -- NOT READY FOR PRIME TIME.
     THIS MESSAGE WILL BE REMOVED WHEN THE PROGRAM IS USABLE FOR THE PUBLIC.

-    mailrecv is a simple/dumb xinetd oriented SMTP server that simply accepts emails and writes those allowed to a file based on the recipient.
+    mailrecv is a simple/dumb xinetd oriented SMTP listener that simply accepts emails in and writes the received email to either a file or pipe based on the recipient.
+Multiple recipients can be configured.

-    It reads stdin/writes stdout, expecting those to be a TCP connection opened by xinetd to a remote SMTP server attempting to send an email to our domain.
+    Since it's an xinetd oriented tool, it reads stdin/writes stdout, expecting those to be a TCP connection prepared by xinetd listening on an SMTP port, to act like an SMTP server to receive incoming emails.

     NOT INTENDED FOR NORMAL MAIL DELIVERY OR RELAYING.
     This is a dedicated tool for /just/ accepting emails and writing the received messages to either a file or a pipe, depending on the configured allowed recipient(s).

-    This is basically a template for writing ones own custom SMTP receiver.

-    In my case, I needed a mail server on a domain that would receive mailing list emails, so that the received emails can be gatewayed directly into our NNTP server for archival.
+WHY DID YOU WRITE THIS?

+    In my case, it was easier to write this than to configure sendmail, lol.
+And since I only needed to receive emails from a single server, it's easy to just allow SMTP connections from a single domain (though several can be specified).

+    This just seemed "safer" than having to configure a full on mail system, because it's such a simple tool, it's easy to add any customizations I want to it, without a lot of network code and numerous files.

 LICENSING